Information for early years childcare professionals

 - your Unique Taxpayer Reference (UTR) number - or your National Insurance number, if you don't have a UTR.

-Tax-Free Childcare will be rolled out to parents from early 2017.
-It is important that you as a provider sign up as soon as possible to be ready for the scheme's launch.
+Tax-Free Childcare was rolled out in early 2017.
+It is important that you as a provider sign up as soon as possible.
 You can find more information on the scheme by visiting Gov.uk Top things providers need to know.

 We provide training to Ofsted registered private, voluntary and independent early years and childcare service providers and children's centre practitioners in Gateshead.
-Thisprovides the aim of each course, what you will learn from it, dates and venues.
+Please see below course types, dates, times and venues.

 Please note the terms and conditions for this training and the for providers wishing to book child protection for their setting only.

-The Provider Portalcontains financial and personal information so you need to sign the Once we receive your signed agreement we will supply you with your user name and password for the provider portal.
+The Provider Portal contains financial and personal information so you need to sign the before you can access.
+Once we receive your signed agreement we will supply you with your user name and a temporary password for the provider portal.
 The first time you use the portal you will need to change the password.

 Theprovides further information and a guide on how to access and use the portal.